Holodeck23/MyoFlow/README.md

 - ÖGK integration
 - Advanced analytics

-See `ROADMAP.md` for detailed sprint breakdown and `docs/archive/` for long-term planning.
+See `docs/current/project-status.md` for current status and `ROADMAP.md` for detailed sprint breakdown.
+Historical plans are in `docs/archive/`.

 ---